DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-To illustrate that last point, take a look at my current map and model - massive disparity beetween scale!
+To illustrate that last point, take a look at my current map and model - **massive disparity of scale!**

 I'll need to keep this in mind and consider carefully as I pack this up: